 - easy to obtain prescriptions for antidepressants and anti-anxiety medications

-- the platform primarily focuses on treating depression, so you may have to seek alternative care for other conditions
+- the platform primarily focuses on treating depression and anxiety, so you may have to seek alternative care for other conditions

 Best for flexible scheduling

-- Why we chose it: Despite the fact that you still might have to wait for an appointment, and there are still some restrictions on the type of care provided and prescriptions that can be written, MDLIVE offers some of the best flexibility in terms of appointments.
+- Why we chose it: Although you still might have to wait for an appointment, and there are still some restrictions on the type of care provided and prescriptions that can be written, MDLIVE offers some of the best flexibility in terms of appointments.

 One of the pain points of scheduling doctor’s appointments is sticking to conventional business hours.
 MDLIVE’s online psychiatry services may appeal to those with tight schedules since they offer appointments during the evenings and weekends.
 Doctors are on call 24/7 for around-the-clock mental health care.

 Online appointments can take place over the phone or via video chat.
 If you don’t want to wait weeks for a psychiatric appointment, you can usually schedule an appointment through MDLIVE within days.
 Though your psychiatrist may live in a different city than you do, they’re able to send prescriptions to your local pharmacy for pickup.

 Depending on your insurance, psychiatric care can cost up to $284 per initial visit and $108 per follow-up appointment.

 Some health insurance companies and employers cover MDLIVE psychiatric care.
 This can help cover some or all associated costs.

 - unconventional scheduling and extended appointment times mean that you can see a provider when it’s most convenient for you